os-fpga/Virtual-FPGA-Lab/fpga/readme.md

        ![image](https://user-images.githubusercontent.com/64545984/130664463-61eba65b-8c0b-4857-a678-226c5dcb042e.png)

     b.
-Board name (If board is not from given options then provide part number of board)
+Board name (if board is not from given options then provide part number of board)

       If board is from given options: